 This bill establishes a property tax exemption for the real and tangible personal property of for-profit trade schools in Wyoming.
 It amends current law by adding a new paragraph (xlvi) to the exemptions section, which specifies that property owned by for-profit trade schools is exempt from taxation, provided they meet certain eligibility criteria outlined in a new subsection (c).
-These criteria include being a registered business entity in good standing, being physically located in Wyoming, primarily providing postsecondary technical or vocational education, offering programs aligned with workforce development needs, and maintaining accreditation by a recognized accrediting body.
+These criteria include being a registered business entity in good standing, being physically located in Wyoming, primarily providing postsecondary technical or vocational education, and maintaining accreditation from a recognized accrediting body.
+The exemption applies only to property used exclusively for educational purposes, and any property used for unrelated commercial purposes does not qualify.

 Statutes affected: Introduced: 39-11-105